racedisparityaudit/style-guide/measure-page.md

 title: Measure page guidance
 ---

-A measure page represents a data set which has been analysed according to 1 or more ‘dimensions’ (sometimes called ‘analyses’).

-For example, the [Unemployment measure page](https://www.ethnicity-facts-figures.service.gov.uk/work-pay-and-benefits/unemployment-and-economic-inactivity/unemployment/latest) analyses unemployment by ethnicity; by ethnicity over time; by ethnicity and region; by ethnicity and gender; and by ethnicity and age.
+A measure page represents data which has been analysed according to 1 or more ‘dimensions’ (sometimes called ‘analyses’).
+It’s good practice to include dimensions by ethnicity, by ethnicity over time, by ethnicity and gender, by ethnicity and age, and by ethnicity and area.
+The [Unemployment measure page](https://www.ethnicity-facts-figures.service.gov.uk/work-pay-and-benefits/unemployment-and-economic-inactivity/unemployment/latest) is a good example.

 Each of these dimensions can be illustrated with a chart and/or table, and a summary.